azu/textstat/README.md

 # textstat

-textstat is a statistics tool for text and markdown, html.
+textstat is a statistics tool for text, markdown and html.

 textstat is built on top of [textlint](https://github.com/textlint/textlint "textlint").